jakobbbb/vocaloid-tag/README.md

 /path/to/vocaloid-tag/vocaloid-tag.py ./mp3 /path/to/destination Romaji
 ```

-By default, we'll use whatever vocadb defaults to.
+By default, it uses whatever vocadb defaults to.